dylanfoster/galen/README.md

 Now you can use Selenium grid for testing. *Note: you may need to change the selenium-server-standalone-2.40.0.jar version (2.40.0 is current as of 3/11/2013)

-For ease of use I have added all the files necessary for this to run out of the box.
-What you need to do is move chromedriver and galen to your PATH as I mentioned above.
-To start and register Selenium Grid I have added the start.sh and register.sh bash scripts.
-To run them open terminal and cd to where they are located.
-For each script make them executable by running: chmod +x start.sh (or register.sh) and hit Enter.
-After this you can run them by running command ./start.sh (or register.sh) in the folder they are located.
-You'll need to start and register in separate [terminal] windows.